cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

 By default, `Jupyter Hub`_ only allows users to access their own servers.

-In order to allow access to other users servers, two scopes must be configured:
+In order to allow access to other users' servers, two scopes must be configured:

 ``access:servers``
-   Permits us to connect to another users server.
+   Permits us to connect to another user's server.
 ``servers``
-   Permits us to start another users server.
+   Permits us to start another user's server.

 This is done using the :py:attr:`c.JupyterHub.load_roles <jupyterhub.app.JupyterHub.load_roles>`